MGCarta/oncovi/README.md

 # Oncogenicity Variant Interpreter (OncoVI)
-OncoVI is a fully-automated Python implementation of the [oncogenicity guidelines](https://pubmed.ncbi.nlm.nih.gov/35101336/) published in 2022 by Horak et al.
+OncoVI is a fully-automated Python implementation of the [oncogenicity guidelines](https://pubmed.ncbi.nlm.nih.gov/35101336/) published by Horak et al. in 2022.

 Starting from the genomic location of the variants OncoVI:
-1. Performs functional annotation based on the [Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) from Ensembl
+1. Performs functional annotation based on the [Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) from Ensembl;
-2. Collects biological evidences from the implemented publicly available resources
+2. Collects biological evidences from the implemented publicly available resources;
-3. Provides a classification of oncogenicity based on the oncogenicity guidelines.
+3. Provides a classification of oncogenicity based on the point-based system, oncogenicity guidelines.

 More detailed information on the resources used by OncoVI and how the oncogenicity guidelines were implemented can be found in our pre-print [here](https://www.medrxiv.org/content/10.1101/2024.10.10.24315072v1).